 I picked up two major themes: First, was about the ubiquity and wide reach of accessibility (in fact, there was even a talk by Greg Alchin called “Ubiquitous Accessibility”!)
 Ally Tutkaluk and Michelle Chu+Nicholas Stathakis demonstrated how accessibility principles have relevance to different platforms and user types, while Adrian Roselli‘s exploration of different career paths outlined how accessibility exists in many job roles.
 And of course my Bridgerton talk was all about how you can find accessibility everywhere, including Regency-era historical romantic TV shows.

-I was so lucky to attend #A11yCamp2024 this week in Melbourne.
 I felt right at home as if I were back in Toronto among my ID community and A11yTO Camp, Thank you!

 🔹 Adrian Roselli brought his signature humor, combined with some innovative wall art from Melbourne, to illustrate a new approach to accessibility and design.